-The CPS sexual health education curriculum is aligned with the National Sex Education Standards.
+The CPS sexual health education curriculum is aligned with the National Sexuality Education Standards.
 Topics and skills include consent and healthy relationships, anatomy and physiology, puberty and adolescent sexual development, gender identity and expression, sexual orientation and identity, sexual health, and interpersonal violence prevention.

 In accordance with the CPS Sexual Health Education Policy:

 - Schools teach sexual health education every year in grades PK-12, providing all lessons, topics, and skills outlined in the sexual health education scope and sequence.